 We employ individuals who were previously employed at other biotechnology or pharmaceutical companies.
 Although we seek to protect our ownership of intellectual property rights by ensuring that our agreements with our employees, collaborators and other third parties with whom we do business include provisions requiring such parties to assign rights in inventions to us, we may be subject to claims that we or our employees, consultants or independent contractors have inadvertently or otherwise used or disclosed confidential information of our employees' former employers or other third parties.
+We and our Principal Executive Officer are currently defendants in one lawsuit alleging such claims.
 We may also be subject to claims that former employers or other third parties have an ownership interest in our patents.
 Litigation may be necessary to defend against these claims.
 There is no guarantee of success in defending these claims, and if we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights, such as exclusive ownership of, or right to use, valuable intellectual property.
 Even if we are successful, litigation could result in substantial cost and be a distraction to our management and other employees.